Built-in agent reference

 Review my introduction in paper.tex and suggest improvements for clarity.

-Then update the file with your changes.Research & Discovery Agents
+Then update the file with your changes.Problem-solving agents

 research

 A hands-on research agent that can edit your files and verify mathematics computationally.
-When you need to check a derivation or run a symbolic calculation alongside your writing, this is the one.
+Use it when you need to check a derivation or run a symbolic calculation alongside your writing.

 Best for: Mathematical derivations, computational verification, multi-step research